-The animal’s behaviour may change especially toward the end, they become lethargic and more approachable.
+The animal’s behaviour may change especially toward the end, they become lethargic, more approachable and appear to consume large volumes of water.
 The virus appears to be endemic amongst the UK grey squirrel population and its effects, if any, on this species are unclear.
+The virus spreads between animals through body fluids and shared parasites – why it is especially important to keep the two species apart.

 Nearly all grey squirrels with pox antibodies do not display any outward symptoms.
 Pox-type viruses are fairly resilient and will survive outside the host for a considerable time if the conditions are favourable.